Our first 10 yearsprint

-LIFE EUROTURTLES - Collective actins for improving the conservation status of the EU sea turtle populations
+LIFE EUROTURTLES - Collective actions for improving the conservation status of the EU sea turtle populations

 The EUROTURTLES project (2016–2021) is financed by the LIFE programme of the European Commission and is implemented in collaboration with partners from Croatia, Italy, Greece, Cyprus, and Malta.
 The leading partner in the project is the Croatian Natural History Museum from Zagreb (Croatia).

-The project is oriented towards the complete protection of European population of loggerhead sea turtle through the development of coordinated protective measures and the integration of the main breeding and feeding habitats in the waters of the European Union.
-The Mediterranean sea represents the home of one of the world's largest populations of loggerhead sea turtle whose main nesting sites are in Greece and Cyprus, the feeding areas are located in the shallow waters of the Adriatic.
-The development of tourism in nesting sites, incidental catch of more than 11 thousand turtles annually only in the Adriatic sea, pollution and habitat degradation, and climate change are just some of the human activities which threaten today regional populations of sea turtles.
+The project is oriented towards the complete protection of the European population of loggerhead sea turtles through the development of coordinated protective measures and the integration of the main breeding and feeding habitats in the waters of the European Union.
+The Mediterranean sea represents the home of one of the world's largest populations of loggerhead sea turtles whose main nesting sites are in Greece and Cyprus, while the feeding areas are located in the shallow waters of the Adriatic.
+The development of tourism in nesting sites, the incidental catch of more than 11 thousand turtles annually in the Adriatic sea alone, pollution and habitat degradation, and climate change are just some of the human activities which today threaten regional populations of sea turtles.

-The effective protection of those migratory organisms that are important for maintaining healthy marine ecosystems, is only possible with a common, coordinated approach of all the countries that share the habitats of sea turtles and such concept of cross-border care represents the basis of the LIFE EUROTURTLES project.
-The project includes also the development of new scientific methods and alternative tools for monitoring and protecting the populations, mainly in marine habitats.
+The effective protection of those migratory organisms that are important for maintaining healthy marine ecosystems, is only possible with a common, coordinated approach by all the countries that share the habitats of sea turtles, and such a concept of cross-border care represents the basis of the LIFE EUROTURTLES project.
+The project also includes the development of new scientific methods and alternative tools for monitoring and protecting the populations, mainly in marine habitats.
 This represents the main task of our researchers.
 The research will be jointly carried out by an interdisciplinary team of experts from the Departments of Biodiversity and Applied Sciences and the Andrej Marušič Institute of the University of Primorska.

 Marine biologists from the Department of Biodiversity UP FAMNIT - Head of the project LIFE EUROTURTLES at UP FAMNIT, Assistant Professor Bojan Lazar, PhD (right) and teaching assistant Tilen Genov.

-Protecting sea turtles - migratory organisms of complex biology represents a challenge, especially in a complex, multicultural environment of the Mediterranean.
-The exchange of new knowledge and preservation approaches represents the main purpose of the Mediterranean conference on marine turtles that is organised every third year with the support of three international conventions (the Barcelona Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean, the Berne Convention for the Protection of European flora and fauna and their natural habitats and the Bonn Convention on the protection of migratory species) and the International union for Conservation of nature (IUCN).
+Protecting sea turtles - migratory organisms of complex biology - represents a challenge, especially in the complex, multicultural environment of the Mediterranean.
+The exchange of new knowledge and preservation approaches represents the main purpose of the Mediterranean conference on marine turtles that is organised every third year with the support of three international conventions (the Barcelona Convention for the Protection of the Marine Environment and the Coastal Region of the Mediterranean, the Berne Convention for the Protection of European Flora and Fauna and Their Natural Habitats and the Bonn Convention on the Protection of Migratory Species) and the International Union for Conservation of Nature (IUCN).

 Department of Mathematicstop